hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

 ## Syncing remote changes to your local repository via Pull

 Let's return to our local machine and apply the changes we made online to our local repo.
-GitHub Desktop has already noticed that our remote repo has changed, and is now prompting that you can `Pull 2 commits form the origin remote` which is highlighted in a blue box with a <kbd><b>Pull origin</b></kbd> button in blue (you can also see that the repository bar has a `Pull origin` option and tells you when the repo was most recently **fetched**.
+GitHub Desktop has already noticed that our remote repo has changed, and is now prompting that you can `Pull 2 commits form the origin remote`, which is highlighted in a blue box with a <kbd><b>Pull origin</b></kbd> button in blue (you can also see that the repository bar has a `Pull origin` option and tells you when the repo was most recently **fetched**.

 > Note: **fetch** and **pull** are similar concepts with some important differences.
 When a repo is **fetched** from remote, it will note changes to your repo but not merge/commit them to your local directory.
 When you **pull**, it will note these changes **and** merge/commit them to your local directory.